takingchallenges/takingchallenges.github.io/_posts/2020-8-30-Starting-To-Get-Hands-On-With-AWS.md

 ssh -i /path_to_ssh_key ec2-user@ip_of_instance
 ```

-Your instance is ready to go now, Enjoy !
+Your instance is ready to go now, Enjoy  :wink: